arstephens/TCGA-Glioblastoma-Database/diagrams/README.md

 This diagram shows the normalized database design used for the final MySQL database.

 It includes the main entities/tables, primary keys, foreign keys, and relationships between tables.
-The model separates patient, sample, gene, mutation, expression, copy-number, protein, and sequencing panel information into related tables.
+The model separates patient, sample, gene, mutation, expression, copy number, protein, and sequencing panel information into related tables.

 ---